dogweather/forkful/content/en/google-apps-script/testing-and-debugging/writing-tests.md

 weight: 36
 ---

-## What & Why?

-Writing tests in Google Apps Script (GAS) is about creating automated scripts to verify the behavior of your codes, ensuring they perform as expected under various conditions.
-Programmers do it to catch bugs early, improve code quality, and facilitate easier updates and maintenance.

 ## How to:
 While Google Apps Script does not have a built-in testing framework like some other programming environments, you can still write and run tests by leveraging simple GAS functions or integrating external testing libraries such as `QUnit`.
 Here's a basic example using a simple GAS function to test another function in your script:

 ```javascript